HTM-Elves/Getting-Started/docs/md/07-GitHub-Token.md

 ![Choose token (classic)](images/ClassicToken.webp)

 On the next page:

 6. Add a note (like `HTM-Elves`) to remind you what this token is being used for
 7. Set an expiration date.
-If you choose "No expiration", GitHub will "strongly [recommend] that you set an expiration date for your token to help keep your information secure", but it's your choice.
+If you choose "No expiration", GitHub will "strongly [recommend] that you set an expiration date for your token to help keep your information secure".
+But it's your choice.
 8. Check the `repo` button.
 This will give your token the authority to create new repositories for you, and to use gh-pages to publish them.
 9. Ignore all the other operations
-10. Click on Generate Token
+10. Scroll to the end and click on Generate Token

 ![Choose the settings for your token](images/SelectScopes.webp)